John R. Brinkley: Second marriage

 To resolve the possibility of his bigamy being exposed, Minnie pushed Brinkley to file for divorce from Sally, which he did in December 1915.
-To prevent the court from inquiring of Sally directly, he wrote that they had been married in New York City, and that he did not know her current place of residence.
+To prevent the court from inquiring of Sally directly, he wrote that they had been married in New York City, and that he did not know her new place of residence.
 The divorce was finalized on February 21, 1916.
 Four days later, Minnie and Brinkley were married again, this time in Liberty, Missouri.
 Brinkley had not waited the required six months from divorce to subsequent remarriage.

 In 1917, Brinkley, now an Army Reservist, was called up for service during World War I. However, he only served a little over two months, most of the duration of which he was sick with a nervous breakdown, before being discharged.
 In October of the same year, Brinkley and his wife moved to Milford, Kansas, after having spotted a newspaper advertisement saying the town needed a doctor.

 Goat gland transplantation

-In 1918, Brinkley opened a 16-room clinic in Milford, where he won over the locals immediately by paying good wages, invigorating the local economy and making house calls on patients afflicted with the virulent and deadly outbreak of the 1918 flu pandemic.
+In 1918, Brinkley opened a 16-room clinic in Milford, where he won over the locals immediately by paying good wages, invigorating the local economy, and making house calls on patients afflicted with the virulent and deadly outbreak of the 1918 flu pandemic.
 For all his later infamy as a charlatan, accounts of his success at nursing flu victims back to health, and the lengths to which he went to treat them, were resoundingly positive.

 As recounted in the biography that Brinkley had commissioned, he struck upon the idea of transplanting goat testicles into men when a patient came to him to ask if he could fix someone who was "sexually weak".
 Brinkley responded by joking that the patient would have no problem if he had "a pair of those buck [goat] glands in you".
 The patient then begged Brinkley to try the operation, which Brinkley did, for $150.
 (The patient's son later told The Kansas City Star that Brinkley had in fact offered to pay his father "handsomely" if he'd go along with the experiment.)